 Coroners can order post mortems, and even exhumations of bodies that have already been buried.
 They can also obtain expert reports from qualified professionals in a particular field, and may subpoena documents and require witnesses to attend at court to give evidence on oath.

-At the conclusion of the inquest the coroner must deliver findings in which s/he establishes, if possible, who the deceased was, when and where the deceased died and how they died.
+At the conclusion of the inquest the coroner must deliver findings in which they establish, if possible, who the deceased was, when and where the deceased died and how they died.